LokiSparken/LokiSparken/README.md

 ### Sparken
 :star: A childish daydreamer.
 :stars: Dream to Computer Graphics & create the world of Atlantis.
-:dagger: :bow_and_arrow: :fire: :ocean: :cyclone: :comet: :snowflake: :zap: Dream to adventure in my Atlantis.
+:dagger: :bow_and_arrow: :fire: :comet: :dog2: :cat2: :racehorse: :deer: :ox: :dolphin: :eagle: :dragon: :sauropod: Dream to adventure in my Atlantis.

 <!--
 **LokiSparken/LokiSparken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.